 Submit your application by 11:59 p.m.
 EST, Wednesday, February 24, 2021.

 Late or incomplete applications will not be considered.

 Career Services will compile all paperwork, remove student names and ID numbers, and distribute to members of the selection committee.

 The Summer Funding Selection Committee is comprised of faculty, staff, and alumni.
-The committee members will review applications against a rubric which will be shared with students during summer funding strategy sessions.
+The committee members will review applications against a rubric that will be shared with students during summer funding strategy sessions.
 Every application will be reviewed by three separate readers.
 Scores will be aggregated and candidates ranked accordingly.
-Funding will be disbursed to the highest-ranked eligible candidates, and is not available to all applicants.
+Funding will be disbursed to the highest-ranked eligible candidates and is not available to all applicants.
 Financial aid status will be considered in decisions.